 Interface: A defined set of transmission facilities that separate Load Zones and that separate the NYCA from adjacent Control Areas.

-Interface MW - Mile Methodology: The procedure used to allocate Original Residual TCCs determined prior to the first Centralized TCC Auction to Transmission Owners.
+Interface MW - Mile Methodology: As defined in the ISO OATT.

 Interim Service Provider (“ISP”): As defined in Attachment FF to the OATT.